JukkoInc/jukko-ios-sdk/README.md

     * `networkConnectivity`: Network connectivity problems.
     * `frequencyCapping`: `showAd()` called before frequency capping timeout ended.
     * `error`: Unspecified error.
 Look at the `message` field for description.
-2. `message`: string containing extended description of reason.
+2. `message`: string containing an extended description of reason.
 3. `events`: list of events that happened with Ad activity.
 May be null.
 Each event contains:
     * `timestamp` of the event (uses current timezone).
     * `adEvent` type of event.
 Possible variants: